Key Tracking Provider Deliverables

 - Register yourself as a tracking provider for this account if you haven’t already done so.
-Note that there may be multiple registered providers but only one MMP can register for a single event.
+Note: that there may be multiple registered providers but only one MMP can register for a single event.

-- If you cannot complete this step successfully the application is already being tracked with another partner please contact the advertiser for more information.
+- If you cannot complete this step successfully, the application is already being tracked with another partner please notify the advertiser the existing MMP connection must be removed.

 Multiple apps and multiple conversion events can be set up in a single advertiser account but individual API calls are needed for the following:

 - Set up a new tracking provider configuration for an account

 - Remove a tracking provider configuration for an account